 Who we are

 Founded as a public library in 1903, Oak Park Public Library serves 53,000 residents in west suburban Chicago, offering cardholders access to a combined collection of 1.4 million unique titles and 7.9 million volumes through membership in SWAN, a multi-type library consortium.
 Through three buildings, a website, and a custom app, the library offers physical and digital fiction and nonfiction titles, as well as audiobooks, movies, music, video games, magazines, newspapers, public computers, free WiFi, local historic information, and photo archives.
 With a staff of approximately 125 employees, the library also provides opportunities for learning at all ages, dedicated spaces for community to connect, and a unique collection of permanent artwork, including pieces by local artists.
-View our calendar of events and classes, read more library news and browse library services.

 Oak Park Public Library enhances the quality of life in our diverse community by providing the resources and services for lifelong learning and enjoyment, the space and opportunities to gather and connect, and by fostering a love of reading.

 We embrace the rich heritage and vibrant future of our community.
 We aspire to be the best possible library for Oak Park.
-We create opportunities to participate, connect and discover by: encouraging lifelong learning; responding to the needs of our diverse communing; ensuring freedom of access to information; offering space for people and ideas to come together, and providing materials and programs that entertain and inspire.
+We create opportunities to participate, connect and discover by: encouraging lifelong learning; responding to the needs of our diverse community; ensuring freedom of access to information; offering space for people and ideas to come together, and providing materials and programs that entertain and inspire.
 We are committed to excellent service and stewardship of the physical and financial assets entrusted to the library.

 2014 strategic goals and actions